twoongg/twoongg.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing a Master's degree in Artificial Intelligence at [Vision and Learning Lab](https://yonseivnl.github.io/) at Yonsei Unviersity.
 I am glad to be advised by Prof. [Jonghyun Choi](http://ppolon.github.io/).
-Before joining this group, I worked at Samsung Electronics as a mechanical engineer after obtaining my B.S. in ME at Yonsei University.
+Before joining this group, I worked at Samsung Electronics as a mechanical engineer after obtaining my B.S. in Mechanical Engineering at Yonsei University.

 My current interest lies on embodied AI, encompassing machine learning, computer vision, and NLP.
 My long-term vision centers around the seamless integration of artificial intelligence, robotics and mechanical engineering; to solve real-world problems